Lifestyle & Acne Triggers

 More trouble: Earbuds, poor-fitting glasses, football helmets, tight bra straps and bands, leaning and putting more pressure on one side of your butt as you sit, heavy shoulder bags and backpacks, clothing with chemical additives, over-scrubbing and rubbing with a towel.
 Don’t lean on your phone!
 Use a Bluetooth® device, headset, or speakerphone.

 Don’t scrub off dead skin cells.
 Washcloths, spa gloves, abrasive scrubs, sonic or spin brushes, buffing pads, alcohol-based astringents, and rubbing with a towel can cause a “rope burn effect”.
-Side effects are over-exfoliation, irritation, darkening, dead skin build-up, and more flaking.
+Side effects are darkening from friction, over-exfoliation, irritation, dead skin build-up, and flaking.
 Learn more here.

 Acne and Your Health

-Severe “photo-sensitivity” is normal for many, but can be caused by weight gain and prescription medication, which leads to dark blemishes, brown patches, blotchiness, hyperpigmented acne, darkening of existing scars, and uneven darker skin tone on the outer cheeks, neck, eye area, forehead, temples, knuckles, chest and other areas.
 Photo-sensitizing meds include all hormones, birth control pills, shots, implants and devices, hormone replacement, oral diabetic drugs, diuretics, blood pressure meds, antihistamines, antibiotics, systemic acne meds, systemic and topical retinoids, and certain anti-depressants.
-Weight gain can also cause skin tone darkening and is fueled by insulin resistance, hormone changes, sun exposure and the medications on takes to treat obesity-related conditions.
+Weight gain can also cause skin tone darkening and is fueled by insulin resistance, hormone changes, sun exposure and the medications often prescribed to treat obesity-related conditions.

 Medications can be acne triggers including hormones, birth control pills, shots, and implants, systemic and topical steroids, anti-rejection meds, testosterone boosters, anti-convulsive drugs, and cold meds that contain bromide.

-Don’t smoke tobacco!
-Cigarettes, cigars, vaping, hookah, and weed rolled in tobacco are major acne triggers and can cause breakouts, severe blackheads, and scarring, clog your pores, age your skin, cause blackened lips, gums, and under-eye circles, and keep acne and blemishes from healing.
+Don’t use tobacco!
+Blunts, spliffs, mokes, cigarettes, cigars, vaping, hookah, and smokeless tobacco are major acne triggers, They can cause breakouts, deep blackheads, and scarring, clog your pores, age your skin, ruin your health, cause blackened lips, gums, and under-eye circles, and prevent acne and other skin blemishes from healing.

-Avoid recreational drugs.
-Blunts (marijuana rolled in tobacco leaves), cocaine, X, and meth all aggravate acne.
-Alcohol consumption doesn’t cause your acne to worsen unless you’re too drunk to apply your home care products or have high blood sugar.
+Avoid recreational drugs and tobacco.
+Blunts (cannabis rolled in tobacco leaves), spliffs (tobacco mixed with cannabis), mokes (tobacco mixed with cannabis in a bong), cocaine, X, meth, hookah and tobacco all aggravate acne.
+Alcohol consumption doesn’t cause your acne to worsen unless you have high blood sugar or you’re too drunk to apply your acne products.

 Comedogenic Ingredients are Acne Triggers